SashaIvanovTarasovs/hulu-nextjs-tailwindcss-js/README.md

 create a account ( or login )
 go to settings
 go to API
-copy the API Key (v3 auth) and paste it on add this line to .env.local
+copy the API Key (v3 auth) and add this it to the .env.local file

 API_KEY=`paste the key here`
 </pre>
 __